wainwrightmark/EquilibriumRust/Tasks.md

 - [x] Padlock item
 - [x] Only drag one shape at once
 - [x] Good fullscreen mode
+- [x] Time speeds up to check for contracts
+- [ ] Check for contacts instantly, only show timer when a contact is detected

 - [ ] Use heightfield instead of walls